bennettslin/bobtail_dominoes_app/PUZZLE_NOTES.md

     * Month page
         * Tabs for just previous and next month
-        * Back tab to year page

     * Puzzle page
         * Tabs for just previous and next day
-        * Back tab to month page

 * Make puzzle pages smarter, only do did mount on load

-* Time eligible unit test
+* Fix and add unit tests

 * Interval thumbnail svgs